Bears-R-Us/arkouda/training/SYMBOL_TABLE_ENTRY_CREATION.md

 }
 ```

 We will now define the class for the object.
-First, let's discuss some of the properties.
-First, we need to store the `name` associated with the `SymEntry` used to create the object.
-Then, we need `composite`.
-This is going to be our `NewSymEntry` object.
-We will store each entry individually as well.
+Let's discuss some of the properties.
+We need to store the `name` associated with the `SymEntry` used to create the object.
+The next attribute we need is `composite`, which contains our `NewSymEntry` object.
+We will store its component entries as well.
 These objects will need to be passed to our class constructor.

 ```chapel
 module NewSymObject {